 Northumberland, England, August 1819

-Lightning streaked across the darkening sky and thunder followed.
+LIGHTNING STREAKED ACROSS THE darkening sky and thunder followed.
 Stillness held sway a moment, the air thick, before a torrent of rain battered the earth.

-Bracing herself against the rain, she stopped that thought in its tracks.
+She stopped that thought in its tracks.

 Before too much longer she stood before the entrance to Waithe Hall, and with it, shelter.
 The huge wooden doors were shut.
 She could not recall that she had ever seen them closed and locked.
-Always before the family had been in residence, and whenever she’d visited she’d just walked straight in, calling for Maxim before she’d completely cleared the entrance hall—
+Always before the family had been in residence, and whenever she’d visited she’d just walked straight in, calling for Maxim before she’d completely cleared the entrance—

 Shoving the key into the lock, she blinked fiercely as she forced memory aside once more.
 She could do this.
 It had been years, the wound so old it should have long since faded.
 She could investigate Waithe Hall and its ghosts, and she would not think of him.

 A roll of thunder reverberated through the hall, leaving behind quiet and dark.
 All her memories of Waithe Hall were full of life, the butler directing servants, fresh flowers in the vases lining the court, light spilling through from the mammoth windows.
-Now the windows were shuttered, and an eerie silence broken only with the sounds of the storm pervaded.
+Now the windows were shuttered, and an eerie silence broken only by the sounds of the storm pervaded.